-As soon as they stop the diet and go back to their normal ways, their weight piles back on, and sometimes, they end up heavier than they were before.
+As soon as they stop the diet and return to their normal ways, their weight piles back on, and sometimes, they become heavier than before.

 Your next task is to be realistic with your clients.

-For those looking to lose weight, the need for success and a quick fix is often what drives them.
+For those looking to lose weight, the need for success and a quick fix often drives them.

-For those of us who have never been overweight, it’s difficult to understand the psychological pressures that heavier people have to go through each day.
+For those of us who have never been overweight, it’s difficult to understand the psychological pressures that heavier people must endure each day.

-And so a quick fix is always going to be something they are drawn to.
+And so, a quick fix will always be something they are drawn to.

 But that’s where you need to step in and help them with realistic expectations.

-Just like they didn’t take a day to put on those extra pounds, so it is with losing weight.
+It is about losing weight just like they didn’t take a day to put on those extra pounds.

 Sustained success certainly is going to take some time.